matcodesalot/cheeses/README.md

-# Thinkful Full Stack Template
+# Cheese

+I like cheese.

 A template for developing and deploying full stack JavaScript apps.
 Supports ES2015 on the client and server-side.